QinqinAndMacaulayCat/ml_project/docs/report.md

 ### 4. Conclusion

 In this project, we explored various machine learning models to predict corporate bond yield to maturity changes using firm-level fundamentals, market-based risk factors, and macroeconomic indicators.
 Our findings indicate that ensemble methods like LightGBM outperform traditional linear models in both regression and classification tasks.
 Regularization techniques such as ElasticNet did not yield significant improvements over linear models in this context.
-However, the improvement was modest, suggesting that further enhancements such as more accurate data, additional features, or alternative modeling approaches may be necessary to achieve substantial gains in predictive accuracy.
+However, the improvement was modest, suggesting that further enhancements such as more accurate data, additional features, or alternative modeling approaches may be necessary to achieve substantial gains in predictive accuracy. textual disclosures, market microstructure signals), or alternative modeling frameworks that more directly account for regime shifts and rare credit events.